danielpmadden/LeetCode/README.md

 - Governance best practices for AI-assisted code

 Feel free to open issues, discussions, or pull requests with references or examples.

----

-## In Short

-This is more than a collection of solutions —
-it’s an **experiment in structured reasoning, governance, and ontological clarity**.

-> *Where human oversight meets machine reasoning — documented, verified, and semantically mapped.*

----